reimagined/resolve/docs/api-reference.md

 ### Inline Ledger

+This interface allows you to implement a Read Model connector with an inbuilt ledger that does not rely on the ledger provided by the event bus.
+This is the most flexible option that is suitable for complex use-case scenarios.

 | Function Name  | Description                                          |
 | -------------- | ---------------------------------------------------- |
 | connect        | Connect to the database.                             |